feld1meow/scripts/README.md

 # AWESOME SCRIPTS
-useful scripts for working with operating systems
+A list of useful scripts and scenarios for Windows and Linux systems.